mehulagg/gitlab/doc/development/usage_ping/index.md

 Starting with GitLab version 14.1, free self-managed users running [GitLab EE](../ee_features.md) can receive paid features by registering with GitLab and sending us activity data via [Usage Ping](#what-is-usage-ping).

-The paid feature currently available in this offering is [Email from GitLab](https://docs.gitlab.com/ee/tools/email.html).
-Administrators can streamline their workflow by emailing all or segments of instance users directly from within the GitLab admin panel with this [Premium](https://about.gitlab.com/pricing/premium/) feature.
+The paid feature available in this offering is [Email from GitLab](../../tools/email.md).
+Administrators can use this [Premium](https://about.gitlab.com/pricing/premium/) feature to streamline their workflow by emailing all or some instance users directly from the Admin Area.

 _Note, registration is not yet required for participation, but will be added in a future milestone._